judeerrol/rails-auth-from-scratch/README.md

 # README

-Rails authentication from scratch without relying on any gem dependencies
+Rails authentication built from scratch without relying on any gem dependencies

 Includes:
 - Sign up